 I am asleep.
 Golden dots, sparks and tiny stars appear and disappear before my eyes.
 These sparks and stars gradually merge into a golden net with diagonal meshes which moves slowly and regularly in rhythm with the beating of my heart… The next moment the golden net is transformed into rows of brass helmets belonging to Roman soldiers marching along the street below.
 I… watch them from the window of a high house in… Constantinople… I see the sun shining on their helmets.
 Then suddenly I detach myself from the window-sill and… fly slowly over the houses, and then over the Golden Horn in the direction of Stamboul.
 I smell the sea, feel the wind, the warm sun…

 In 1987, the psychologist Andreas Mavromatis published his book, Hypnagogia, in which he details his studies on hypnagogia.
 He found that he could influence the content of someone else’s hypnagogia by changing sensory input, such as sound, light and smell.
 The thought processes of someone in a hypnagogic state could also be changed through verbal suggestion, by speaking to the person while they were having this half-dream experience.
 Mavromatis believes that hypnagogia takes place in the subcortical structures in the brain, what is commonly referred to as the ‘old brain’.
 The neocortex which is more evolutionary recent and more ‘human’, is associated with logical thinking.
 Mavromatis thinks that during hypnagogia activity in the neocortex is inhibited, whereas the ‘older brain’ carries on running.
-It is the subcortical structures that deal with forms of thought involving imagery, symbols and analogy.
+This is where you can find the subcortical structures that deal with forms of thought involving imagery, symbols and analogy.